syang47/CMPT373-HHA-Web-Application/back-end/README.md

 hard-coded users:

 1. admin with username: *admin* and password: *admin* with role *ROLE_ADMIN*
-2. admin with username: *user* and password: *user* with role *ROLE_USER*

-There are two endpoints only registered users can see: **localhost:8080/admin** and **localhost:8080/user**

-For testing purposes, admin can access these two endpoints, but user cannot access /admin endpoint.

 If you want to register new users, use terminal (or postman) until we have register page: